Resources for Caregivers Seeking Drug and Alcohol Treatment

 Poor personal hygiene

 There are many addiction treatment options for caregivers who may be struggling with drug and alcohol abuse.
 The first step of treatment would be a medical detox followed by inpatient rehab and eventually transition into an out-patient program.
 The best way to properly heal from addiction is with an evidence-based treatment program that is customized specifically for each and every individual.
-At The Best Treatment Center, we meet every client where they are on their recovery journey.
-All of our treatment programs are client focused with a focus on healing the whole individual, mind, body, and spirit.
+At The Best Treatment Center, we meet every guest where they are on their recovery journey.
+All of our treatment programs are guest focused with a focus on healing the whole individual, mind, body, and spirit.

 Self-Care Helps You Become a Better Caregiver

-While constantly helping others is a noble and challenging calling, if you neglect your own health then your clients or loved ones will start to be neglected as well.
-Whether you’re taking care of clients in their own homes, working with people at a hospital or other facility, or caring for a family member or friend, it can be difficult to juggle the demands of everyday life with caregiving.
+While constantly helping others is a noble and challenging calling, if you neglect your own health then your guests or loved ones will start to be neglected as well.
+Whether you’re taking care of guests in their own homes, working with people at a hospital or other facility, or caring for a family member or friend, it can be difficult to juggle the demands of everyday life with caregiving.
 The first step is admitting there is a problem, by reaching out for help you are going to be a better person for your loved ones.
 Self-love is extremely important in any caretaker position, you must first develop a loving and caring relationship with your own mind and body.
 In order to help others the best you can, you need to help yourself.
-There are so many mistakes that could be extremely detrimental to your loved one or clients if you are abusing alcohol and drugs.
-Mistakes are easy while being high or drunk, you wouldn’t want to mess up medication dosages, time tracking, and other essential functions of caretaking for your client or loved one.
+There are so many mistakes that could be extremely detrimental to your loved one or guests if you are abusing alcohol and drugs.
+Mistakes are easy while being high or drunk, you wouldn’t want to mess up medication dosages, time tracking, and other essential functions of caretaking for your guest or loved one.

 At The Best Treatment Center, we can help you heal from addiction.
 We offer comprehensive treatment care plans for those struggling with drug and alcohol abuse, addiction, and co-occurring mental health disorders.
 Our focus is treating the entire person- mind, body and spirit, and teaching them the skills for a long, happy life in recovery in order to return to life successfully off drugs and alcohol.